-Proximity Services (ProSe) is direct terminal to terminal communications in LTE, which enables the direct mode operations similar to DMO in narrow band networks.
+Proximity Services (ProSe) is direct terminal to terminal communications in LTE, which enables the direct mode operations (DMO) similar to DMO in narrow band networks.
 Both ‘in-band’ and ‘out of band’ options of ProSe are being studied in 3GPP, referring to operating in the same band as the IMT network (outside the coverage or within coverage requiring some cooperation from the network) or in a separate band.
 ProSe operation in a separate band requires to identify such dedicated spectrum with associated usage conditions.

 3.3 Other IMT capabilities

 LTE supports Public Warning System (PWS), which enables the public to receive timely and accurate alerts, warnings and critical information regarding disasters and other emergencies.
-As has been learned from disasters such as earthquakes, tsunamis, hurricanes and wild fires, such a capability is essential to enable the public to take appropriate action to protect their families and themselves from serious injury, or loss of life or property.
+As has been learned from disasters such as earthquakes, tsunamis, hurricanes and wildfires, such a capability is essential to enable the public to take appropriate action to protect their families and themselves from serious injury, or loss of life or property.

 LTE operates in a number of frequency bands, particularly in some of the bands listed for PPDR in Resolution 646 (Rev.WRC-15).
 For one of these bands, a high power UE capability is being defined to meet the needs of PPDR agencies in this band.

+4 [Planned] capabilities of IMT-2020 that could support broadband PPDR applications

+Many of the IMT-2020 use cases defined in Recommendation ITU-R M.2083 will require very high data rate communications, a large number of connected devices, and ultra-low latency & high reliability applications.
+These critical capabilities of IMT-2020 could have important advantages for public safety applications.

+4.1 IMT-2020 usage scenario from Recommendation ITU-R M.2083 and its application for PPDR: Enhanced Mobile Broadband

+Public safety users will expect mission critical experience at major events such as mass rallies, processions, games and events in the presence of a large number of concurrent users.
+In such areas, there would be the presence of a large crowd with a high traffic density per unit area and a large number of handsets and machines/devices per unit area.
+Police, fire brigades, and ambulances need highly reliable audio-visual connectivity in crowded environments and machine-centric devices.

+During a high-speed chase of criminals on highways and in cities, public safety agencies need mission critical voice and video applications with high mobility.
+IMT-2020 is expected to offer robust and reliable connectivity solutions to such highly mobile users and communicating machine devices.

+4.2 IMT-2020 usage scenario from Recommendation ITU-R M.2083 and its application for PPDR: Ultra-reliable and low latency communications

+Public safety agencies need instantaneous and highly reliable connectivity.
+The low latency and high reliability communications of IMT-2020 is the most important enabler for the future development of new human-centric applications in public safety, such as mission critical video.

+4.3 IMT-2020 usage scenario from Recommendation ITU-R M.2083 and its application for PPDR: Massive machine-type communications

+Real-time robotic devices to diffuse explosive devices, to handle dangerous substances, or to control industrial fires need the design of new applications, based on machine-to-machine (M2M) communication with real-time constraints.
+Such applications require much higher reliability and latency than what is envisaged in today’s human-centric communication systems.
+Real-time traffic control optimization, emergency and disaster response are other examples of where low latency and high reliability can support public safety agencies.

+4.4 Possible IMT-2020 applications for public safety agencies.

+The following three areas represent initial examples of how IMT-2020 could be used by public safety agencies